An Optimal Algorithm for Finding Champions in Tournament Graphs: Related Work

 A prolific research line studies the ranking problem under \emph{persistent comparison errors} \cite{DBLP:conf/esa/Geissmann0LP19,DBLP:conf/isaac/Geissmann0LP17,DBLP:conf/soda/BravermanM08,DBLP:conf/esa/KleinPSW11}.
 This task deals with queries affected by random noise in a scenario where comparison errors are persistent.
 In this setting, we consider the set of vertices as equipped with a transitive order $\prec$, and every arc of the tournament as the result of a noisy comparison between two items.
-The answer associated to the comparison $(u,v)$ is modeled as $\{u \prec v\} \cdot \eta_{u, v}$, where $\{ \eta_{u, v}\}_{u, v \in V}$ are independent and identically distributed Bernoulli random variables of probability $p \approx 1$.
-By defining the dislocation of $u$ as the difference between its real rank and the rank assigned by an algorithm, Geissmann \emph{et al.} \cite{DBLP:conf/isaac/Geissmann0LP17} proved that every algorithm produces a ranking with maximum dislocation $\Omega(\log n)$ and total dislocation $\Omega(n)$.
-A recent work by Geissmann \emph{et al.} \cite{DBLP:conf/esa/Geissmann0LP19} settles the problem, matching both lower bounds in $\O(n \log n)$ time.
-Unfortunately, this model does not produce a strong enough guarantee on the quality of the champion, that is only known to be within the top $\O(\log n)$ candidates of the original ranking.
+The answer associated to the comparison $(u,v)$ is consistent with the transitive order $\prec$ with probability $p \approx 1$ and inconsistent with probability $1-p \approx 0$.
+All comparisons are independent.
+By defining the dislocation of $u$ as the difference between its real rank and the rank assigned by an algorithm, Geissmann \emph{et al.}~\cite{DBLP:conf/isaac/Geissmann0LP17} proved that every algorithm produces a ranking with maximum dislocation $\Omega(\log n)$ and total dislocation $\Omega(n)$.
+A recent work by Geissmann \emph{et al.}~\cite{DBLP:conf/esa/Geissmann0LP19} settles the problem, matching both lower bounds in $O(n \log n)$ time.
+Unfortunately, this model does not produce a strong enough guarantee on the quality of the champion, that is only known to be within the top $O(\log n)$ candidates of the original ranking.

+A line of work on \emph{non-persistent comparison errors} studies noisy comparisons under the assumption that every comparison can be queried more than once and the results are all independent.
+Recently, progress has been made on approximate selection~\cite{approximate-selection-newest}, and more notably on minimum-selection~\cite{minimum-selection-newest} that is exactly the problem we tackle in this paper, with a different model for noise.
+In fact, Leucci and Liu~\cite{minimum-selection-newest} just settled the complexity of minimum-selection in the non-persistent comparison error model.